 NCMS Project #: 140808

 Problem: The T700-GE-401C engine is operated in all military services, powering H-60, AH-64 and AH1 aircraft.
 These types of aircraft are operated in both erosive and maritime environments.
-These austere operating environments degrade compressor airfoil condition and performance.
 The commercial version of the T700 is the CT-7 engine that is widely used across the commercial industry.
 Commercial gas turbine engines also exhibit compressor airfoil erosion due to contaminates entering the engine inlet.
 Contaminants such as road dust erode turbine air compressor blades used by the commercial aviation industry, degrading engine performance and increasing fuel consumption.

 Impact on Warfighter:

 - Reduce the logistics footprint

 - Reduce demand for expensive long lead time compressor components

 - NAVAIR (Patuxent River)

 - U.S. Army Aviation & Missile Command (AMCOM)